anandkanav92/NOTES/concepts.md

 # Bayesian optimization

 - Bayesian optimization is an iterative algorithm that predicts the distribution of the performance of the learning model with respect to the hyperparamaeters.
 It is comprised of two major components : a surrogate model and an acquisition function.
 Using the results obtained from the different evaluations, surrogate model is fitted to a distribution.
 The acquisition function uses this model to determine the next values of hyperparameters to evaluate.
-The acquisition function is designed to tradeoff between exploration and exploitation, that is, f
+The acquisition function is designed to tradeoff between exploration and exploitation, that is, balance between finding the candidate sets  from the high certainity regions while exploring unknown regions at the same time.
+It
 - wide applicability (DNNs for image classification, speech recognition and neural language modelling) \ref https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7352306
 -
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkzMjgxNzM3NCwxMzk4MTM5MzEsLTU0OD
+eyJoaXN0b3J5IjpbMTcwODQ4OTQ4NiwxMzk4MTM5MzEsLTU0OD
 cxMjY2OSwxNTI5NTUyMjA2LC01MTI2NjI2ODIsLTE2NjI1ODg0
 OTQsMzQ2OTMyOTMzLC0xMjE0MDE2MTQ0LC0xOTI5OTcyODk4LD
 M3NDMxNjczNywtMzM5ODc4NDU5LDExNjgzNTcxNzYsNzIyODc2